verajosemanuel/ESmisc/README.md

 This package is my humble (and objectionable) attempt of helping programmers working with this kind of data.

 ### to_number() ###
-**to_number()** is a quick & dirty function to translate spanish spelled monetary quantities to their numerical counterparts.
+**to_number()** is a quick & dirty function to translate spanish spelled monetary quantities into their numerical counterparts.
 Given a numerical quantity spelled in spanish **to_number** translates it to integer.

 ```